ZachSaucier/Just-Read/github/issue_template.md

 >
 > - Just Read version (free/premium version as well as the specific version number if possible)
 > - Your operating system
+> - Steps to recreate the issue (including the relevant URL if necessary)
 >
 > Please delete this text from your post before posting.